tswow/tswow-wiki-0.13/Introduction/1_ModdingIntroduction.md

 ![](custom-class.png)

-_ Code example of a fully working custom class made with a Data Script_
+_Code example of a fully working custom class made with a Data Script_

-## Live Scripts (scripts)
+### Live Scripts (scripts)

-Live scripts are scripts running in the server core itself to modify how it reacts to certain events, such as a creature taking damage or a player logging in.
-For modding veterans, this is analogous to C++ or Eluna scripting.
-Live scripts are transpiled into C++ by TSWoW and can be recompiled and reloaded by the server while it's running.
-The TypeScript you write with Live Scripts support only a subset of the language since it's later transformed into C++, and some quirks can be slightly annoying before you get used to them.
+Sometimes, we need extra custom behavior that data scripts cannot achieve, since all they do is modify or create static game data.
+For this, we use Live scripts, which allows us to run live code in the server when certain events happen, such as a creature taking damage, a player logging in or a guild being created.
+We write live scripts in TypeScript, and TSWoW transforms it into C++ that can be reloaded into the server without restarting it.
+For modding veterans, this is the TSWoW version of C++ scripts or Eluna lua scripts.
+With live scripts, we get the best of both worlds since scripts are both easy to write thanks to autocompletion and highly performant thanks to the C++ transpiler.

+However, because Live Scripts are transformed into C++ they only support a **subset** of TypeScript, and are intended to register event listeners in a specific way.
+You can not use npm packages, and there are generally a lot of restrictions on how you can write this code.
+We still believe this is a huge improvement in usability over both C++ scripts and Eluna.

 ```ts
 // The main entry point a module